globaldothealth/react/README.md

 ## Deployment

+Before making production deployments to main branch make sure to include `.env.production` file in project's dorectory containing all the production keys and env variables.

 There are Github actions setup in `/.github/workflows` directory.
 After pushing commits to either main or develop branch those actions perform automatic deployment to AWS S3.
 The application can be accessed under those urls:

 -   Dev: http://dev-react-map.covid-19.global.health.s3-website.us-east-2.amazonaws.com/